 Alternatives to Prosecution and Incarceration for Justice-Involved Veterans: A Model Policy Framework

 Veterans encountering the criminal justice system confront a patchwork of interventions designed to help them, but many fall through the cracks.
-This policy roadmap outlines a better approach.
+This policy roadmap encourages jurisdictions to expand alternatives to prosecution and incarceration for veterans and allow those whose cases are diverted to pursue record expungement.

 Who's a Veteran?
 Challenges in Defining and Identifying Veteran Status